cdmdotnet/Manatee.Trello/docs_source/usage/webhooks.md

 # Webhooks

 As an alternative to refreshing entities manually, you have the option of using webhooks to listen for notifications from Trello.
 Webhooks are basically subcriptions to entities.
-When an entity is altered outside of Manatee.Trello, an HTML POST message will be sent by Trello to a URI that the developer specifies which contains an Action describing what occurred.
+When an entity is altered outside of Manatee.Trello, an HTML POST message will be sent by Trello to a URI that the developer specifies which contains an `Action` describing what occurred.

-Manatee.Trello can interpret these Actions and apply any changes to affected entities.
+Manatee.Trello can interpret these `Action`s and apply any changes to the affected entities.
 It should be noted that this does not disable manually refreshing entities.

-# Creating webhooks
+## Creating webhooks

 You can create webhooks via either the `Webhook<T>` constructor or a method on the entity factory which takes an object implementing the `ICanWebhook` interface.
 Like the other entities, you can also download the information for a webhook that already exists by passing the webhook's ID.